Reducing your food waste is not only good for the environment, but it can also save money

 Throwing away food that could have been eaten costs the average Scottish household around £460 every year!
 Taking simple steps such as meal planning, using shopping lists or taking a fridge or store cupboard "shelfie" before you go shopping can all cut down on buying things we don't need.

 For inspiration on where to start on your food waste reduction journey, visit Love Food, Hate Waste Scotland

 Food waste reduction in Perth and Kinross

-The average Perth & Kinross household fills one third of their general waste bin with food waste - and most of that food is still edible and in it's packaging!
+The average household in Perth and Kinross fills one third of their general waste bin with food waste - and most of that food is still edible and in it's packaging!

 - Watch how to make Lentil Soup